FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-PeSIT.md

     "weight": "250"
 }The *Add Transfer Site* page for PeSIT sites presents several sets of options.

-Unlike transfer sites for other transfer protocols, a PeSIT transfer site is also used for transfers initiated by the external PeSIT partner (considered client-initiated by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>).
-Only the **Site Name** is required in that case to define the partnership, so a PeSIT transfer site needs only a **Site Name** if it is not used for transfers initiated by the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server on which it is defined.
+Unlike transfer sites for other transfer protocols, a PeSIT transfer site is also used for transfers initiated by the external PeSIT partner (considered client-initiated by {{< SecureTransport/componentshortname  >}}).
+Only the **Site Name** is required in that case to define the partnership, so a PeSIT transfer site needs only a **Site Name** if it is not used for transfers initiated by the {{< SecureTransport/componentshortname  >}} server on which it is defined.

 For a PeSIT transfer site, the **Site Name** designates the destination for an incoming routed transfer.
 For more information, see <a href="#Select" class="MCXref xref">Set a PeSIT default transfer site for routing</a>.